pvmm/msx-tile-forge/README.md

     *   Save/Load maps as `.SC4Map` binary files.

 *   **Usage Analysis Windows (View Menu):**
-    *   **Color Usage:** A sortable list showing how many times each of the 16 palette colors is used (pixel counts, line references, and unique tile references).
+    *   **Color Usage (F1):** A sortable list showing how many times each of the 16 palette colors is used. **Clicking a usage count** will highlight all tiles that use that color.
-    *   **Tile Usage:** A sortable list showing how many times each tile is used within all supertile definitions.
+    *   **Tile Usage (F2):** A sortable list showing how many times each tile is used within all supertile definitions. **Clicking a usage count** will highlight all supertiles that use that tile.
-    *   **Supertile Usage:** A sortable list showing how many times each supertile is used on the map, with a lazy-loading preview of each supertile.
+    *   **Supertile Usage (F3):** A sortable list showing how many times each supertile is used on the map, with a lazy-loading preview. **Clicking a usage count** will highlight all map locations where that supertile is used.

-*   **ROM Importer:**
+*   **Import Features:**
-    * Imports 8x8 tiles data directly from ROM files.
-Features a visual browser, live preview, advanced multi-selection (Click, Shift+Click, Ctrl+Click, Ctrl+Shift+Click), base colors control and a fine tile start offset control.
+    *   **ROM Importer (`Import -> Import Tiles from ROM...`):** Imports 8x8 tile data directly from ROM files.
+Features a visual browser, live preview, advanced multi-selection (Click, Shift+Click, Ctrl+Click, Ctrl+Shift+Click), base colors control, and a fine tile start offset control.
-    * **Per-Selection Properties:**
-        * For each selected tile (or group of tiles) in the ROM grid, the **fine offset** and **base FG/BG colors** configurations are captured.
-        * These stored properties (offset and colors) are used for both previewing selected tiles and for the actual import process.
+        *   **Per-Selection Properties:** For each selected tile (or group), the fine offset and FG/BG colors are captured and used for both previewing and the final import.
+    *   **Image Importer (`Import -> Import Tiles from Image...`):** Creates a new tileset and palette by analyzing a standard image file (PNG, BMP, etc.).
+This powerful feature replaces the current tileset and palette.
+Options include:
+        *   Using the current active palette or generating a new optimized 16-color palette from the image.
+        *   Enabling dithering for color reduction.
+        *   Ignoring and skipping duplicate tiles found in the source image.

-*   **Project Management:**
+*   **Project Management & UX:**
     *   Projects bundle all asset types: palettes, tilesets, supertiles and maps.
     *   Ability to save and load individual asset components (palette, tileset, supertiles, map) separately.
+    *   **Automatic Startup:** The application remembers and automatically re-opens the last used project on startup.
+If it can't be found, a new blank project is created.
     *   Automatic tracking of unsaved changes within a project, with prompts to prevent data loss.
     *   **Recent Files Menu:** Remembers recently opened projects and individual module files.
+        *   Use `Ctrl+R` / `Alt+R` to pop up the menus at the cursor.
+        *   Use `Ctrl+1`..`0` / `Alt+1`..`0` to directly open recent items.
+    *   **Persistent Window State:** The size and position of the main window, Usage windows, and editor sash dividers are saved and restored between sessions.

 ## Getting Started